CopperBadger/dotfiles/README.md

   `~/.Xresources` to color configuration files throughout the system.
 * `batmon` -- Basically useless battery monitor, but hey, maybe you'll find a reason to use it. :shrugs: Use Ctrl+c to exit.
-* `batpct` -- Outputs battery percentage to four points of percision.
+* `batpct` -- Outputs battery percentage to four points of precision.
 I used to use this for the bar until I replaced it with `batstat`, and still use it as a quick way to check my battery life on startup before I start X11.
 * `batstat` -- Outputs concise battery information, used for lemonbar.
 * `bkg` -- Script used to manage selected background images.
 Described above.
-* `frame` -- Old script from when I was using XFCE, before I leared about the wonderous power of i3-gaps.
+* `frame` -- Old script from when I was using XFCE, before I learned about the wondrous power of i3-gaps.
 The script attempts to place the window in the center of the screen with a small amount of padding around the edges.
 * `gaps` -- Modifies the window gaps provided by `i3-gaps`.
 Takes a descriptive string, either "pretty", "work", or "focus", or a pair of integers to manually